JAV9/JAV9.github.io/_labs/A00-setting-up-the-environment.md

 ---
 title: "Lab 0.
-Setting up the enviroment"
+Setting up the environment"
 excerpt: "In this post you can learn how to set up the enviroment for our custom labs."
 layout: single
 collection: labs